Residence Don

 • Educate their community on the general guidelines and standards of living, as set by the King’s College Code of Conduct and Residence Guidelines.

-• Inform students of the various supports and resources available to them at King’s.
+• Inform residents of the various supports and resources available to them at King’s.

 • Support and advance equity, diversity, inclusion, accessibility and belonging within the residence community.